Docworld/devart-template/project_posts/2014-03-27-MultiView.md

 The rest of the code has been checked in (a test app so in a new directory called 'MultiView')

 Here are some screenshots to display the particle system growing - I'm getting decent frame rates whilst rendering but not whilst screencasting to video too, so I'm just using stills for this post.

+These are combined into a single screen (1680x1050 pixels) but in the final version each output will be full HD (i.e. 1920x1080x4)

 ####grab 1